Python List Delete Last Element

 3. List Slicing (for creating a new list)

 List slicing provides a flexible way to create a new list containing a subset of the original list's elements.
-To effectively remove the last element, you can create a new list that excludes the last element using slicing.
+That's why to effectively remove the last element, you can create a new list that excludes the last element using slicing.
 This approach doesn't modify the original list in-place; instead, it creates a completely new list.

 my_list = [10, 20, 30, 40, 50]